+The significant third parties who we currently rely on for sourcing of suitable quantities of some of our clinical and commercial grade materials include Biosyn, Bayer and Sanofi for our rindopepimut drug candidate.
 If we or our third-party manufacturers are unable to produce drug material in suitable quantities of appropriate quality, in a timely manner, and at a feasible cost, our clinical tests will face delays.

-Certain factors could negatively affect the demand for and sales and profitability of Rotarix®, which would have a material adverse affect on our revenues
+Certain factors could negatively affect the demand for and sales of Rotarix®, which would have a material adverse affect on our revenues.

 We have licensed a rotavirus strain to Glaxo for the purposes of Glaxo developing and commercializing their Rotarix® vaccine worldwide.
 The term of the Glaxo agreement is through the expiration of the last of the relevant patents covered by the agreement, although Glaxo may terminate the agreement upon 90 days prior written notice.
 The last relevant patent is scheduled to expire in December 2012.
 Glaxo gained approval for Rotarix® in Mexico in July 2004, in the European Union in February 2006 and in the United States in April 2008.
 In May 2005, we entered into an agreement whereby an affiliate of PRF purchased a 70% interest in the net royalties we receive on worldwide sales of Rotarix®.
 In addition, we retain upside participation in the worldwide net royalties from Rotarix® once, and if, PRF receives an agreed upon return on capital invested (2.45 times PRF's aggregate cash payments to us of \$60 million).
-The PRF agreement terminates on December 12, 2012, unless otherwise extended.
+The PRF agreement terminates in December 2012, unless otherwise extended.
 The following are potential factors, among others, that may negatively affect the demand for Rotarix®:

-- Competitors in the pharmaceuticals, biotechnology and vaccines market have greater financial and management resources, and significantly more experience in bringing products to market, and may develop, manufacture and market products that are more effective or less expensive than Rotarix®: - Rotarix® could be replaced by a novel product and may become obsolete; - Glaxo may be unable to prevent third parties from infringing upon their proprietary rights related to Rotarix®; - Users may not accept such a recently approved product without years of proven history; and - We are dependent on Glaxo for the manufacturing, testing, acquisition of regulatory approvals, marketing, distribution and commercialization of Rotarix®.
+- competitors in the pharmaceuticals, biotechnology and vaccines market have greater financial and management resources, and significantly more experience in bringing products to market, and may develop, manufacture and market products that are more effective or less expensive than Rotarix®; - Rotarix[®] could be replaced by a novel product and may become obsolete; - Glaxo may be unable to prevent third parties from infringing upon their proprietary rights related to Rotarix®; - users may not accept such a recently approved product without years of proven history; and - we are dependent on Glaxo for the manufacturing, testing, acquisition of regulatory approvals, marketing, distribution and commercialization of Rotarix®.

-Any of these factors could have a material adverse effect on the sales of Rotarix® and our revenues.
+Any of these factors could have a material adverse effect on the sales of Rotarix[®] and our revenues.
+However, any decline in revenue would not impact our net income because any royalty revenue we receive from sales of Rotarix[®] is offset by a corresponding royalty expense that we pay to PRF.

-Other factors could affect the demand for and sales and profitability of Rotarix® and any other of our current or future products.
+Other factors could affect the demand for and sales of Rotarix and any other products that we may commercialize in the future.